romainpilon/cloudbandPy/README.md

 pip install -e .
 ```

-Additionnaly, a conda environment.yml file is provided to create a conda virtual environment containing all librairies required.
+Optionally, a conda environment.yml file is provided to create a conda virtual environment containing all librairies required.
 Before installing the package with pip, you may run

 ```bash
 conda env create --file=environment.yml